SAP-samples/teched2025-DA265/exercises/ex5/README.md

 ### Persona

-You are a Just Ask administrator with fundamental SAP Analytics Cloud modelling skills.
+You are a Just Ask administrator with basic SAP Analytics Cloud modelling skills.
 ### Objective
 + Understand the various types of metadata stored by Just Ask and recognise situations where disabling specific value storage is vital for data privacy
 + Additionally, learn when re-indexing or re-syncing a model is needed to ensure Just Ask updates its metadata with the latest values and evaluate the impact on users of the ‘just ask’ feature.